Lent

 Review:

-The Woven Cross Kit provides materials for three beautiful woven crosses.
-Each kit comes with thin strips of vellum paper 3 ½” x 3” (The primary kit colors are green, purple, and black with gold accents), gold rhinestuds, red metal hearts, and step-by-step illustrated instructions.
+This inexpensive Woven Cross Kit provides materials for three beautiful woven crosses.
+Each kit comes with thin strips of vellum paper 3 ½” x 3” (The primary kit colors are green, purple, pink, and red), gold or silver "nail" studs, colored metal hearts, and step-by-step illustrated instructions.
 The quality and beauty of the materials are impressive.
-The project also comes in in a Pastel kit.

 Perspective: